 VN generation and embedding are done simultaneously to overcome the issue of creating VNs that do not have feasible embeddings.
 The embedding of VNs on an SN is done in a random but load-balanced manner to achieve uniform distribution of VNs across the SN.
+Load balancing has been considered as one of the key criteria for VN embedding in previous work [2].
 Achieving higher utilization (beyond 70%) of SN requires a denser embedding which is done by relaxing the load-balancing criteria.
 The embedding of a VN starts by randomly selecting a source SNode that has free capacity for a VNode.
 This forms the first VNode (source VNode) of the VN currently being embedded.
 For each randomly assigned neighbor of this VNode, a random destination SNode within several hop distances from the source SNode is selected as a candidate for embedding the subsequent VNode (destination VNode).
 The source and destination VNodes are joined using a VLink embedded on the shortest path between source and destination SNodes.
 If the path is not found, the destination VNode is moved to a different destination SNode.
-These steps are repeated until all VNodes are embedded, generating both the VN and its embedding on the SN.
+If the embedding is successful, the bandwidth demand of the VLink is generated and subtracted from the SLink residual capacity along the embedding path.
+To evaluate PRM, the penalty associated with the VLink is generated using a unform random distribution between 1 and the total number of failed VLinks.
+In the case of FRM, the penalty of each VLink is set to 1 to enforce impartial recovery.
+These steps are repeated until all VNodes are embedded, generating both the VN and its embedding on the SN, simultaneously.

-E. Small Scale Evaluations
+E. Results

-In small scale settings, we first evaluate Opt-ReNoVatE, Fast-ReNoVatE, and Dyn-Recovery by varying number of embedded VNs to achieve different SLink utilizations.
-Fig. 3(a)
+1) Small Scale Evaluations: In small scale settings, we evaluate Opt-ReNoVatE, Fast-ReNoVatE, and Dyn-Recovery focusing on the following aspects: (i) by varying number of embedded VNs to achieve different SLink utilizations in the same SN (Fig. 3) (ii) by varying SN sizes while keeping the VN size and SLink utilization fixed (Fig. 4).
+We now present the impact of these aspects on our performance metrics.

-Fig. 4: Scalability Analysis

-shows that the recovery efficiencies of all three approaches decrease with the increase in SLink utilization.
+a) Recovery efficiency: Fig. 3(a) shows that the recovery efficiencies of Opt-ReNoVatE, Fast-ReNoVatE, and Dyn-Recovery decrease with the increase in SLink utilization.
 As the utilization increases, more VNs are affected by the SNode failure, and less bandwidth is left for recovery resulting in the gradual decrease in the number of recovered VLinks.
 Further, the impact of utilization is more profound in the higher utilization cases due to the lack of load balanced embedding.
-In the higher utilized cases, the recovery efficiencies of Fast-ReNoVatE is $\sim 6\%$ better than those of Dyn-Recovery and $\sim 3\%$ worse than those of Opt-ReNoVatE.
+In the higher utilized cases, the recovery efficiencies of Fast-ReNoVatE is ~ 6% better than those of Dyn-Recovery and $\sim 3\%$ worse than those of Opt-ReNoVatE.
+The reason behind Fast-ReNoVatE's worse performance is that Fast-ReNoVatE recovers adjacent VLinks and independent VLinks in one particular order.
+In contrast, Opt-ReNoVatE recovers all the failed VLinks at once by exploring all possible sequences resulting in the optimal solution.
+Fig. 4(a) compares the recovery efficiencies of the three approaches for different SN sizes.
+As observed in the figure, recovery efficiencies of all three approaches increase slightly with the increase in SN size.
+This is due to the higher path diversity augmented by the higher number of SLinks in the larger SN.
+All the three approaches utilize the path diversity in the SN to recover more failed VLinks resulting in the increased recovery efficiencies.